 Snorting cocaine can lead to long-term negative effects for a person’s nose and sense of smell.
 All uses of cocaine can be risky, but intranasal entry into the body carries its own unique risks.

-Similar to other manners of using the drug, the effects of snorting cocaine include:
+Similar to other manners of using the drug, the immediate effects of snorting cocaine include:

 - Sensitivity to light, sound and touch